Home About Us

 San Cristobal Coffee Importers

 has been involved in coffee production since 1993 and was incorporated in 1996 to provide international market access for small holder coffee farmers in Nayarit, Mexico.
-The mission at San Cristobal Coffee Importers is to work from the bottom up promoting equity in the supply chain so producers can address issues of sustainability and environmental stewardship in their countries.
-The roasters we work with are the pinnacle of the supply chain and are in a position to drastically improve the lives of farmers.
-We serve as a conduit between both parties so all can flourish and be successful.
+The mission at San Cristobal Coffee Importers is to work from the bottom up promoting equity in the supply chain; helping producers earn enough so they are able to address the tough issues of environmental stewardship, gender equity, and ultimately sustainability.

 We and the roasters we work with

 are near the pinnacle of the supply chain and are in a good position to drastically improve the lives of farmers.
 We serve as a transparent conduit between roasters and growers so they may both develop and flourish.